keu/docs/astro/cli/astro-deployment-worker-queue-delete.md

 description: Reference documentation for astro deployment worker-queue delete.
 ---

-Update the settings for an existing [worker queue](configure-deployment-resources.md#worker-queues).
+Delete an existing [worker queue](configure-deployment-resources.md#worker-queues) in a Deployment on Astro.

 ## Usage